Diaphragm walls (Milano walls, Slurry Walls) are linear structures, which are used

 The GEO5 Sheeting Check program is used to make advanced designs of anchored or strutted diaphragm retaining walls (also sheet pile, soldier pile or pile walls are supported).
 It allows the user to model the real structure behavior using stages of construction, to calculate the deformation and pressures acting upon the structure, to verify the internal anchor stability or to verify steel, RC or timber cross-sections and the bearing capacity of the anchors.

 The GEO5 Sheeting Design program is used to perform a quick design of cantilevered diaphragm walls or a basic design of anchored diaphragm walls (tieback).
-The program calculates the required length of the structure in soil, the internal forces on the structure and verifies cross-sections (RC, steel, timber).
+The program calculates the required length of the structure in soil, the internal forces on the structure and verifies cross-sections (RC, steel, vinyl, timber).

 Programs provide different types of soil anchors.
 Pre-stressed bar anchors (VSL, Dywidag), strand anchors (VSL, Dywidag), helical anchors (Helical Anchors Ltd, Chance, MacLean), anchor bars (VSL, Minova), deadman anchors.
 Parameters of anchors are included in database, which is a part of programs.